dashbase/dashbase-installation/README.md

 ## The Basics
 A Dashbase cluster, at minimum, consists of the following:
-- Dashbase Proxy Service (ingests and parses logs from Filebeat)
 - Dashbase Table(s) (index and search)
 - Dashbase Web UI (UI for troubleshooting)
 - Dashbase API Service
 - Etcd (cluster discovery)
-- Apache Kafka (commit queue)
-- Apache ZooKeeper (used by Kafka)

 Everything is dockerized and is packaged using [Helm](https://github.com/helm/helm#helm-in-a-handbasket).